Panzah-Nexus/voice-pipeline/docs/usage.md

 ## 🚫 Limitations

--   **No Real-Time Internet Access**: The air-gapped design means the AI cannot access live information from the web (e.g., current news, weather).
 -   **Context Window**: The AI remembers the most recent portion of the conversation (e.g., the last 20 messages).
 -   **Cold Starts**: The very first time you connect to a freshly started pod, there may be a one-time delay while the models are loaded into GPU memory.
 Subsequent connections will be much faster.